 Min Angle

 As tips reach the edges of an element there may be multiple elements in which it is valid for the tip to grow into.
-Only one of the possible elements is selected based on cos(angle between possible direction and current direction) is above this value.
-Then from any remaining segments choose the one that will allow the most growth in the current configuration.
+AngioFE checks the potential distance a vessel could grow in each possible element then selects the one that would allow the most growth in the current configuration based on this angle.
+Units are degrees.

 e.g.

-<min_angle>.25</min_angle>
+<min_angle>70</min_angle>

+Max Angio DT

+This parameter is the maximum step size taken before the growth model will be updated.
+The default value is 0.25 days.
+This can be overridden in the control section e.g.

+<max_angio_dt>0.25</max_angio_dt>

 Growth Substeps

-The number of growth substeps that occour.
+The number of growth substeps that occur.
 This in some sense defines the maximum number of segments that may grow from a tip in a single timestep.
 For regular meshes this should be set to 3.
 If this is set to higher values than needed, the computations will take longer but the results will not change.

 e.g.